Teemperor/brave-rewriter-server/README.md

-# Rewriter server for JSFlow
+# Rewriter server for Brave

 A server process for rewriting JavaScript code running inside Brave.